FedericoStra/julia/doc/src/manual/variables-and-scoping.md

 are constant by default.

 Note that `const` only affects the variable binding; the variable may be bound to a mutable object (such as an array), and that object may still be modified.

+Reassigning to a `const` variable is undefined behavior.
+This means that the language specification does not prescribe the meaning of a program that reassigns to a `const` variable, hence there is no guarantee of what happens if one tries to do so.

+The current implementation, however, exhibits the following implementation-defined behavior.
-Additionally when one tries to assign a value to a variable that is declared constant the following scenarios are possible:
+When one tries to assign a value to a variable that is declared constant the following scenarios are possible:

 * if a new value has a different type than the type of the constant then an error is thrown:
 ```jldoctest